pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select letter g
+1. select symbol g
-2. select word a
+2. select word value
+3. select 42ª symbol K
+4. select last word value
+5. select from letter K to M
-3. select from letter M to M
+6. select from letter M to 42ª M
-4. select from symbol g to fourth M
+7. select from last symbol g to K
-5. select from 1ª letter K to letter K
+8. select from 42ª symbol K to 42ª letter g
-6. select from 1ª symbol M to 42ª letter K
+9. select from line 42 to 1
-7. select from line 42 to line 42
+10. select from line number 42 to 42
+11. select word [multi_word_token]
+12. select first word [multi_word_token]

 **Português**